avikodak/BengaluruStartupInterviews/README.md

 * Why is string class immutable
 * What is difference between `StringBuffer` and `StringBuilder`?
 * How do you create your own immutable class?
+* REST vs SOAP ?
+* How do you write REST resource for user ?

 ### Software Design Questions
 * Design elevator system for a building